Lending you a helping hand

 What Are the Interest Rates for Federal Student Loans?

-Direct Unsubsidized Loans
+Direct Unsubsidized Loans Undergraduate Students 6.53%

 Direct PLUS Loans

-If your loan was disbursed before July 1, 2023, you likely have a different interest rate.
+If your loan was disbursed before July 1, 2024, you likely have a different interest rate.
 View interest rates for loans disbursed earlier.

-Federal Direct Loan Fees
+What Is a Federal Direct Loan Fee?

 A loan fee comes out of the amount of money that is disbursed (paid out) to you while you’re in school.
 This means the money you receive will be less than the amount you actually borrow.